gana2002/Attendance_Tracker/README.md

 This is a project done for the Microsoft Engage Program 2022 <br>
 **ATTENDANCE TRACKER BY GAHANA R**

-ATTENADANCE TRACKER is a web application that may be used to track employee attendance using facial recognition technology.
+It is a web application that may be used to track employee attendance using facial recognition technology.
 This project was created as part of the
 Microsoft Engage Program 2022, in which mentees were required to create a product with the use of facial recognition.

 **Motivation:**<br>